Summer Internship 2023 at the Max Planck Institute for Astronomy (MPIA) in Heidelberg

 Your tasks and our offer:

-The MPIA offers up to six positions for internships every year to bright bachelor and master students who desire to acquire hand-on experience of research and instrument development in astronomy, or wish to fulfill their degree's requirement.
+The MPIA offers a number of positions for internships every year to bright bachelors and masters students who desire to acquire hand-on experience of research and instrument development in astronomy, or wish to fulfill their degree's requirement.
 At least two internships will be awarded to candidates from developing countries (see attached list).

 Your Application: